 Some travellers may be unfortunate enough to come into contact with an infectious agent despite their attention to precautions, and some infections are not readily apparent.
 If you are unwell on return from your travels, please phone to make an appointment to see our Doctor for a post-travel check-up to investigate any possible risk of infection or symptoms of illness.
 Pathology testing for numerous conditions is available.
 In particular, parasites such as those which cause malaria, schistosomiasis or leishmaniasis should be investigated to ensure treatment can begin promptly if needed.

-Please refer to our other web pages for specific disease and destination information.
+Please refer to our other web pages for specific disease information.